 Treatment for multiple myeloma is often complex and may involve a combination of therapies.
 We provide the full range of treatment options — tailored to each patient — including traditional and emerging therapies:

 - Chemotherapy with novel drugs thalidomide, lenalidomide and bortezomib — a class of drugs that change the environment around malignant cells, preventing them from growing and reproducing.
 Different combinations of these medicines, both with each other and with more traditional chemotherapeutic agents, are often considered and very effective.

 - Autologous stem cell transplantation — a conventional approach and now a safer, more effective therapy.
 In some cases, patients can have a stem cell transplant as an outpatient.
 UChicago Medicine had the best one-year stem cell transplant outcomes in Chicago and the highest relative to predicted outcomes, according to a 2020 annual report from the Center for International Bone and Marrow Transplant Research.
 Learn about our work to improve stem cell transplant survival rates.

 - Clinical trials of new drugs — the newest generation of therapies similar to bortezomib (Velcade), thalidomide and lenalidomide, but designed to be better tolerated and more powerful.
 Drugs such as carfilzomib, pomalidomide, elotuzumab and others are able to overcome resistance seen in the already approved drugs.
-In addition, CAR T-cell therapy, a cancer immunotherapy that has shown great promise for other blood cancers is now in clinical trials for patients with relapsed or refractory multiple myeloma.

 - Targeted therapy — a recent advancement in multiple myeloma treatment, targeted therapies detect and attack cancer cells without damaging normal cells.